 Criteria: Compensation as established in the Authority bylaws states members will receive compensation as allowed by state law.
-Minnesota Statute § 469.011, subd.
-4, states, "each commissioner may be paid up to \$75 for attending each regular and special meeting of the authority."
+Minnesota Statutes, section 469.011, subdivision 4, states, "each commissioner may be paid up to \$75 for attending each regular and special meeting of the authority."

-Condition: Thirty instances were identified in which Authority Board members requested and were paid the \$75 meeting compensation for business other than regular or special meetings.
+Condition: Ten instances were identified in which Authority Board members requested and were paid the \$75 meeting compensation for business other than regular or special meetings.

-Context: With the acquisition of the Lakeview building in July 2017, Board members claimed meeting fees for Authority business related to the management of the Lakeview Building.
-This trend continued in 2018.
+Context: Board members claimed meeting fees for Authority business related to the management of the Lakeview Building.